seojksc/seojksc.github.io/profile.md

 [3] Experimental Optimal Choice Of Initial Candidate Inliers Of The Feature Pairs With Well-Ordering Property For The Sample Consensus Method In The Stitching Of Drone-based Aerial Images

-April 2020, KSII Transactions on Internet and Information Systems
+April 2020, KSII Transactions on Internet and Information Systems (SCIE)

 Byeong-Chun Shin, Jeong-Kweon Seo